dos-reis-francisco/LAGAI2/ReadMe.md

 ~~~

 ## DCNN results
 An output folder is created, with a series of subfolders that are equal to the number of mechanical performance combinations requested in LAGAI2_USECASE.py (parameter:MechDesired).
-In the output subfolders, the nodal displacements of the initially triangulated lattice (nodes.csv) following the convention of Figure 5 of the associated manuscript, the element thickness distribution (Tb.csv) and the set of effective mechanical properties () of the reconstructed lattice pattern, along with a svg graphical output file are provided.
+In the output subfolders, the nodal displacements of the initially triangulated lattice (nodes.csv) following the convention of Figure 5 of the associated manuscript, the element thickness distribution (Tb.csv) and the set of effective mechanical properties (decoded_results.txt) of the reconstructed lattice pattern, along with a svg graphical output file are provided.